Braekpo1nt/MCTManager/README.md

   - `<member>` the name of the player to add.
 Must be an online player.

 ## Games List
-This is a list of the currently implemented games
+This is a list of the currently implemented games.
+See above for how to [start a game](#starting-a-game)

 - Foot Race
   - Start game with `/mct startgame foot-race`